 Disease prevention and health promotion at global level

-Alcohol, smoking, a lack of exercise and poor diet are the main causes of chronic diseases, both in Switzerland and worldwide.
-In this area, Switzerland’s activities are aligned with WHO’s global and European action plans.
+Smoking, high-risk alcohol use, lack of exercise and poor diet are the main causes of chronic diseases both in Switzerland and worldwide.
+For this reason, Switzerland is involved in the WHO’s global and European action plans on these issues.

-According to WHO, non-communicable diseases, notably cancer, diabetes, cardiovascular diseases and respiratory diseases, are the leading cause of death worldwide.
-Some 36 million people die prematurely of such diseases every year.
-The main causes include the harmful use of alcohol, smoking, a lack of exercise and a diet too high in fat, sugar and salt.
+According to the WHO, non-communicable diseases – notably cardiovascular disorders, cancer, diabetes and respiratory disorders – are the leading cause of death worldwide.
+Some 33 million people die prematurely of such diseases every year.
+The main causes of these diseases include smoking, high-risk alcohol use, lack of exercise and a diet high in fat, sugar or salt.

-Since 2011, the UN has recognised non-communicable diseases “as a global burden and threat, and one of the biggest challenges for development in the 21st century.”
-Within WHO, non-communicable diseases and their causes are addressed by the WHO Global action plan for the prevention and control of non-communicable diseases.
-This plan tackles both prevention and treatment, and sets forth objectives to achieve a world “free of the avoidable burden of non-communicable diseases”.
+Since 2011, non-communicable diseases have been recognised by the UN as “a global burden and threat, posing one of the major challenges for development in the twenty-first century”.
+Non-communicable diseases and their causes are being addressed by the WHO’s Global Action Plan for the prevention and control of non-communicable diseases.
+This plan is concerned with both prevention and treatment, defining objectives to achieve “a world free of the avoidable burden of non-communicable diseases”.

 Top of page